New Update: Boost Social Proof with Reviews & Automation

 With a retargeting campaign, you can show ads to people who have recently visited your website and persuade them to come back.

 For instance, you can target users who have abandoned your shopping cart and show them a message promising a discount for coming back and completing their purchase.
+You can even remind them of your return policy to ease their fears.

 Improving the speed of your online store is another important factor to consider.
 Even a 1-second delay in page loading times can significantly decrease shopping cart conversion rates.